Congratulations, you’ve secured your new customer! Now to the most important step in the sales process: customer onboarding.

 A 6-Step New Customer Onboarding Checklist to Use on Calls

 1. Record the customer's information.

 You never want to end up in a situation where you realize you forgot to note important customer data.
 Avoid this by keeping track of the following details about your customers:

-4. Date of Purchase
+Date of purchase

 2. Research the customer and their company.

 Before beginning any onboarding, you should have a solid understanding of your client and their business.
 It is a waste of a customer’s time if you have to ask them basic questions about who they are, where they work, and what their role is.

 You can learn a lot about your customer's business just by searching online.
 With this background information, you can gauge their level of expertise with similar software — whether it be basic, intermediate, or advanced.

 3. Ask all the right questions.